 - Comfort and appearance.
 This is especially important for teens, who are less likely to wear a life jacket.

-Remember: life jackets only work when they are worn, and they do not take the place of adult supervision!
+Remember: life jackets only work when they are worn,

 Proper use of a life jacket

 Here's some pointers for keeping your child safe.

 - Every spring, check the life jacket for fit as well as wear and tear.
 Throw it away if you find air leakage, mildew, rot or rust.
 Cut up discarded life jackets so someone else doesn't try to use them.